Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 I mean, there could be a whole host of reasons why someone would want to shoot this guy.

-But it just could be some hopped-up kind of commie lefty who hated everything that uh Kirk stood for, or we just don't know.
+But it just could be some hopped up kind of commie lefty who hated everything that Kirk stood for.

-It could be some we just don't know.
+It could be some, we just don't know.

-The Wall Street Journal has reported, uh they just reported about an hour ago that ammunition engraved with transgender and anti-fascist fascist ideology was found inside the rifle.
+They just reported about an hour ago that ammunition engraved with transgender and anti-fascist ideology was found inside the rifle authorities believe was used in Kirk's shooting.

-You know, I guess we don't want to misgender the shooter.
+I guess we don't want to misgender the shooter.

 That's right.

-Well, well, I mean, he could be a target of assassination for a whole lot of reasons.
+Well, I mean, he could be a target of assassination for a whole lot of reasons, but I didn't realize that.

 They have found ammunition.

-I know, I know.
+No, I know.

 What's really behind this?

-Like this is this was this was done on film.
+Like, this was done on film.

-And there are way too many angles of the it's this is a horrific.
+And there are way too many angles.

-Uh but the Wall Street Journal says that ammunition in the gun had pro-transsexual and anti-fascist messages on it.
+But the Wall Street Journal says that ammunition in the gun had pro-transsexual and anti-fascist messages on it.

 Is that what it's saying?

-That is that is what the Wall Street Journal ammunition engraved with transgender and anti-fascist ideology was found inside the rifle.
+Ammunition engraved with transgender and anti-fascist ideology was found inside the rifle.

 Wow.

-As I believe you mentioned it was a bolt action rifle.
+As I believe you mentioned, it was a bolt action rifle.

 Do they say what kind?

-And so that lead credence to how this report was I I am perplexed as to how any kind of ideology can be engraved on a rifle round.
+I am perplexed as to how any kind of ideology can be engraved on a rifle round.

 So that's mysterious to me.